prince98batra/practice/SOP_Cron.md

 ---

-## 4. Creating and Editing Cron Jobs
+## 4. Creating, Viewing, Removing and Editing Cron Jobs

 Open the cron table (crontab) of the current user in edit mode, so you can create, modify, or delete scheduled tasks (cron jobs).